joelouthan/Theologicus/src/catechism-1693/index.md

 The whole word of God is of use to direct us in prayer; but the special rule of direction is that prayer which Christ taught his disciples, commonly called the Lord's prayer.
 (1 Jn.
 5:14; Mt.
 6:9-13; with Lk.
 11:2-4)

-## Lord'S Day 32
+## Lord's Day 32

-### Question 107 What Does The Preface Of The Lord'S Prayer Teach Us?
+### Question 107 What Does The Preface Of The Lord's Prayer Teach Us?

 The preface of the Lord's prayer, which is Our Father who is in heaven, teaches us to draw near to God with all holy reverence and confidence, as children to a father, able and ready to help us; and that we should pray with and for others.
 (Mt.
 6:9; Rom.
 8:15; Lk.
 11:13; Is.
 24:8; Acts 12:5; 1 Tim.
 2:1, 2)